Turkish strikes against US Kurdish allies reverberate in Ukraine war - ExBulletin

 At a meeting of NATO foreign ministers in Bucharest, Romania, last week, NATO diplomats refrained from publicly confronting Turkey, avoiding offense which could set back further the cause of Finland and Sweden joining NATO.

-Turkey’s foreign minister has made it clear to his European counterparts that Turkey has not yet been appeased, when it comes to Finland or Sweden hosting Kurdish exiles there.
+The Turkish Foreign Minister made it clear to his European counterparts that Turkey had not yet been appeased when it came to welcoming Kurdish exiles to Finland or Sweden.

 We reminded that ultimately it is the Turkish people and the Turkish parliament who have to be convinced, Turkish Foreign Minister Mevlut Cavusoglu told reporters on the sidelines.